Skip to Main Content

 Intersection with Other Policies

-The Screening and Transition of Care Tools do not contradict and should not serve as a barrier to the objectives of the No Wrong Door policy.
+The Screening and Transition of Care Tools do not contradict and should support the objectives of the No Wrong Door policy.
 The tools are focused on getting individuals to the “right" door from the start or helping transition members to their “next" door as seamlessly as possible.
 The objective is to ensure individuals are directed to the most appropriate delivery system for assessment and services using a standardized approach.
 In addition, mental health providers who are contacted directly by members seeking mental health services may begin the assessment process and provide services during the assessment period without using the Screening Tools, consistent with the No Wrong Door for Mental Health Services Policy described in APL 22-005 and BHIN 22-011.

-Last modified date: 3/27/2024 11:38 AM
+Last modified date: 7/16/2025 9:29 AM